databricks/spark-csv/README.md

 ## Features
 This package allows reading CSV files in local or distributed filesystem as [Spark DataFrames](https://spark.apache.org/docs/1.3.0/sql-programming-guide.html).
 When reading files the API accepts several options:
 * path: location of files.
-Similar to Spark can be a wildcard.
+Similar to Spark can accept standard Hadoop globbing expressions.
 * header: when set to true the first line of files will be used to name columns and will not be included in data.
 All types will be assumed string.
+Default value is false.
 * delimiter: by default lines are delimited using ',', but delimiter can be set to any character
 * quote: by default the quote character is '"', but can be set to any character.
 Delimiters inside quotes are ignored

 The package also support saving simple (non-nested) DataFrame.
-When saving you can specify the delimiter and whether we should generate a header row for the table (each header has name `c$i` where `$i` is column index).
+When saving you can specify the delimiter and whether we should generate a header row for the table.
 See following examples for more details.

 These examples use a CSV file available for download [here](https://github.com/databricks/spark-csv/raw/master/src/test/resources/cars.csv):